 Charter a sail boat

 Private boat charter is available aboard a range of different vessels in Tobago, whether you want to celebrate a birthday, honeymoon or other special occasion, or are simply looking for a clandestine adventure on the water.
 Tobago's main charter operators are all based in the southwest of the island and depart from Mt.
-Irvine Bay or Pigeon Point, offering roughly the same itinerary of snorkelling stops in secluded bays and lunch.
+Irvine Bay or Pigeon Point, offering lunch and roughly the same itinerary of snorkelling stops in secluded bays.

 For private day charters aboard the luxury 51' sailing yacht Jade, contact Alizes Charters.
-Thrill seekers after a more high octane ride might want to opt for the 31' speedboat CocoMotion instead.
-Island Girl is a 43' catamaran operated by Island Girl Sail Charters and Picante is another luxury catamaran, hosting up to six people and operated by Sand Dollar Sailing.
+Thrill seekers after a more high octane ride might want to opt for the 31' speedboat CocoMotion instead, or check out Island Girl; a 43' catamaran operated by Island Girl Sail Charters.

 About the author: MaxineMaxine Sheppard